drdominicsingaraj/ccp/PromptEngineering.md

 Remember, prompt engineering is as much an art as it is a science.
 Experimentation and iteration are key to finding the most effective prompts.

-## Prompt Engineering Best Practices

-Effective prompt engineering is crucial for eliciting the desired responses from AI models.
-Here are some best practices to follow:

-## Clarity and Specificity

-- **Be Clear**: Write instructions that are easy to understand.
-- **Be Specific**: Provide detailed descriptions of what you want the model to do.

-## Structuring Prompts

-- **Use Delimiters**: Separate instructions and context with `###` or triple quotes `"""`.
-- **Provide Examples**: Show the model exactly what you're looking for.

-## Context and Detail

-- **Add Context**: Give the model enough information to understand the task.
-- **Include Details**: Specify the desired context, outcome, length, format, style, etc.

-## Output Formatting

-- **Articulate Desired Format**: Use examples to show the model how you want the information presented.

 ## Iterative Approach

 - **Zero-shot**: Start without examples and see how the model performs.